canonical/ubuntu-cloud-docs/docs/google/index.rst

 This documentation uses the `Diátaxis documentation structure <https://diataxis.fr/>`__.

-* :doc:`How-to guides  <google-how-to/index>` assume you have basic familiarity with Ubuntu images on GCP and want to achieve specific goals.
+* :ref:`How-to guides <google-how-to-index>` assume you have basic familiarity with Ubuntu images on GCP and want to achieve specific goals.
 They are instructions covering key operations and common tasks involving the use of Ubuntu on GCP.

-* :doc:`Explanation <google-explanation/index>` includes topic overviews, background and context and detailed discussion.
+* :ref:`Explanation <google-explanation-index>` includes topic overviews, background and context and detailed discussion.
 These include key topics, such as our offerings, security features, Google's 'guest agents' on Ubuntu and our image retention policy.

 ---------